alexdantas/acoc/README.md

 ### Files

 By reading the regular expressions on the configuration file, `acoc` decides how to color the output.

-Here's the order of
-reading:
+Here's the order of reading (with the last one taking precedence over the first):

 1. `/usr/local/etc/acoc.conf`
 2. `/etc/acoc.conf`